6 Best Homeowners Insurance Companies in Minnesota 2023

 Homeowners insurance protects your home and other structures, as well as your personal property, whether you live in a big city like Minneapolis or a small town like White Bear Lake.

-While there’s no Minnesota law requiring homeowners insurance, all lenders require proof of coverage before closing on a mortgage home loan; Minnesota law does make it illegal for an insurance company to knowingly insure a home for more than its replacement cost.
+While no Minnesota law requires homeowners insurance, all lenders require proof of coverage before closing on a mortgage home loan; Minnesota law does make it illegal for an insurance company to insure a home for more than its replacement cost knowingly.

-The average annual cost of homeowners insurance in Minnesota is $1,880, which works out to about $156 per month.
+Minnesota's average annual cost of homeowners insurance is $1,880, which works out to about $156 per month.

 Compare the coverage and cost of the best homeowners insurance providers in Minnesota picked by PropertyNest expert editors: